danielwong448/danielwong448.github.io/3Dprinter.md

 ### 2. Design

-The first piece of the design was the steel frame weldment, which was designed to constrain 300MM linear rods for the X,Y,Z axis, as well as act as a frame for the enclosure.
+The first piece of the design was the steel frame weldment, which was designed to constrain linear rods for the X,Y,Z axis, as well as act as a frame for the enclosure.
 Utilizing 'COREXY' kinematics, I designed mounts for the X and Y axis motors, pulleyes, and mounts for their linear motion assemblies.
 The moving Z-axis assembly carries the print bed surface up and down, and was also designed to operate on linear rods, with a square thread lead screw driving its motion.
 Miscallaneous components such as the extruder mount, electronics mounting, and hot-end mount were designed as manufacturing progress was made.

 ### 3. Manufacturing

 While most 3D printers both commercial and consumer level utilize aluminum extrusions for their frames, I was unable to find a reasonable quote for the necessary aluminum extrusion I needed.
 I had coincidentally been teaching myself to TIG weld at the time, and decided a steel frame for the printer would be a suitable first project.
 Despite low quality welds, adequate weld penetration was acheived in most joints, yielding a very strong and rigid frame; a bit overkill for this project.
+I have also yet to see any commercial or hobby built 3D printer anywhere made from steel tubing, so this is truly one of a kind.

 <img src="images/IMG_1154.JPG?raw=true"  width="60%"/>